What is Ergonomics?

-- Hands working at or above shoulder level can result in increased risk of tendinitis and various shoulder problems.
+- Hands working at or above shoulder level can increase the risk of tendinitis and various shoulder problems.

-- The greater the angle of the neck moves forward, backward or side to side, the more quickly neck and shoulder pain results.
+- The greater the angle of the neck moving forward, backward, or side to side, the faster neck and shoulder pain results.

 - Bending at the lower back while working increases the likelihood of low back disorders.

 Environmental risk factors that refer to the physical and psychosocial climate in the workplace include:

 - Illumination – Inadequate light can increase the number of attempts to complete a task.

 - Sound – Sound can be an irritant to increase stress.